giovannicatalani/FraudDetection/README.md

 ### Model

-The Machine Learning models used are Random Forest Regression, Logistic Regression, and Decision Tree Rgression
+The Machine Learning models used are Random Forest Regression, Logistic Regression, and Decision Tree Regression